Variance-Gated Ensembles: An Epistemic-Aware Framework for Uncertainty Estimation: Discussion

-The proposed framework suggests several directions for future work.
-First, VGMU focuses on the margin between the top-ranked classes; applications requiring sensitivity to full-simplex disagreement may benefit from hybrid approaches combining margin-based and distributional signals.
-Second, the current formulation relies on first- and second-order ensemble moments.
+The proposed framework suggests several additional directions for future work.
+First, the current formulation relies on first- and second-order ensemble moments.
 While this enables linear-time computation, higher-order statistics or alternative measures may capture additional structure in multimodal predictive distributions.
-Third, the gating function itself is defined using a specific exponential form.
+Second, the gating function itself is defined using a specific exponential form.
 This choice was motivated by smoothness, monotonicity with respect to confidence and variance, and well-behaved gradients for end-to-end optimization.
 Alternative gating functions or parameterizations may provide different trade-offs between sensitivity and saturation, and exploring such designs remains an open direction.
 Finally, extending variance-gating to prediction tasks with severe class imbalance remains an open problem.
 In these settings, decision margins may be ill-defined and ensemble variance may conflate epistemic uncertainty with class-frequency effects.
-Exploring interactions between VGN and other uncertainty-aware training objectives, such as diversity-promoting loss functions, is another promising direction, as these objectives may interact non-trivially through shared gradient pathways.
+Exploring interactions between VGN and other epistemic-aware training objectives, such as diversity-promoting loss functions, is another promising direction, as these objectives may interact non-trivially through shared gradient pathways.